-The Statement of Accounts was authorised for issue by the Joint Chief Finance Officer on 29 June 2020.
+The Statement of Accounts was authorised for issue by the Joint Chief Finance Officer on 19 November 2020.
 Events taking place after this date are not reflected in the financial statements or notes.
+Where events taking place before this date provided information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.